OlafTitz/freetzdns/README.md

 Manually copy the files in the dnsmasq subdirectory.
 Pay special attention to `dnsmasq.extra`, which you perhaps already have edited with the Freetz web interface.
-After copying the files, run `modsave all`.
+After installing the configuration files or any change therein, run `modsave all`.

 ## Running

-Make sure that the provided `bin/unbound.sh` script gets called from `rc.custom` to start the unbound and microdns processes.
+Make sure that the provided `bin/start-unbound.sh` script gets called from `rc.custom` to start the unbound and microdns processes.
 Run the `bin/update-blocklists.sh` script once a week (or whatever you consider useful) from crontab.